≡ Menu

 1. Bayer Seresto Flea and Tick Collar for Cat

-The active ingredients stored in the collar release in low concentrations throughout the day and protect your kitty from head to tail.
+The active ingredients in the collar release low concentrations throughout the day and protect your kitty from head to tail.
 The collar kills fleas and ticks through contact so that they don’t bite your kitty and cause any pain.

 Let’s take a look at some key highlights, shall we?

-• Offers eight months of continuous head to tail protection for cats
+• Offers eight months of continuous head-to-tail protection for cats

 • The no-mess collar is non-greasy, odorless, and made from high-quality materials to ensure durability